 What to photograph

-Please do not embed any images into the body of the nomination itself.
-Images may be included at the end of the document, after all continuation sheets.
+Please do not embed any images into the body of the nomination.
+It is not necessary to include current images in the document.
+Historic photos, maps, or other images may be included at the end of the document.

 Please note that one (1) non-archival CD can initially be submitted with the nomination materials in order for the DHPA to determine that the resource(s) or district is adequately documented and that the photographs meet the current National Register photo policy.